-What are the main differences between a barrister and a solicitor?
+What is the difference between a barrister and a solicitor in the UK?

-A solicitor provides specialist legal advice to their clients, which could range from an individual to an organisation, and are often the first point of contact.
-They will most likely be employed by a law firm or a private organisation, or work within government or the court service.
+A solicitor provides specialist legal advice to clients, who may range from individuals to organisations, and are often the first point of contact.
+They’ll most likely be employed by a law firm, work ‘in house’ for a company or work within government or the court service.
 Their work can cover a range of legal practice areas, from criminal or family law to corporate and commercial law.
 The majority of a solicitor’s work will take place outside of court, although there may be times when they are required to attend.

-A barrister will represent their clients in court and are often called upon to provide specialist advice in the legal practice area they specialise in.
-Unlike solicitors, most barristers will be self employed and work in chambers, and competition for a place can be fierce.
+A barrister represents their clients in court and is often called upon to provide specialist advice in the legal practice area they specialise in.
+Unlike solicitors, most barristers will be self-employed and work in chambers, and competition for a place can be fierce.
 However, some barristers may work for government agencies or private organisations.
-A barrister often uses the legal work carried out by a solicitor to prepare ahead of a trial or hearing.
+Barristers often use the legal work prepared by solicitors’ to prepare for a trial or hearing.
 Another important difference is their appearance in court.
 Barristers will wear gowns and wigs, whereas solicitors will usually only need business attire.

 There can be some crossover between the roles.
 For example, solicitors may be able to represent their clients in court if they are granted ‘rights of audience’.
-However, barristers can work at much higher levels of court than solicitors.
+However, barristers can work at much higher levels of court than solicitors such as the Crown Court, High Court and the Court of Appeal.

 The training you need to undertake depends on which career you wish to pursue, though both roles will require you to have completed an undergraduate degree.
 This doesn’t necessarily have to be a Qualifying Law Degree (QLD).
 If you have a degree in another subject, or you’re looking to change careers, you could consider a conversion course such as our Postgraduate Diploma in Law (PGDL).